What is Dementia?

 - Stage 2 – Questionable Impairment.
 Suffers start to get minor impairment including slight memory loss and issues solving problems.
 They are still able to manage domestic life.

 - Stage 3 – Mild Impairment.
-Short-term memory is affected and has a noticeable effect on day-to-day life.
+Short-term memory loss affects day-to-day life noticeably.
 Loss of orientation and difficulties functioning independently also start to appear.

 - Stage 4 – Moderate Impairment.
 At this stage a sufferer will need help taking care in certain aspects of their life such as hygiene and will need to be accompanied when going out.

 - Stage 5 – Severe Impairment.
 This is the most severe stage where sufferers cannot function on their own.
 Symptoms include significant memory loss and lack of spatial and temporal orientation

 Most cases of dementia cannot be cured; however, there is a lot that can be done to help dementia sufferers.
 Drugs including donepezil, rivastigmine and galantamine are particularly useful for helping with dementia with Lewy bodies deal with hallucinations and delusions.